deployEMDS/technical-documentation/tests/data_product_publication/publication/deploy_config_usage_control_functions/test_2_2_2_1/result_edc_vc.md

 #### Measured results

 The criteria used to measure the results was the one specified by the Data Product Publication ISO25010 Quality file regarding Functional Suitability.
+Individual scores per action are detailed in the table below, as some actions received different scores according to the defined criteria.

 | **Assessment**              | **Functional Completeness** | **Functional Correctness** | **Functional Appropriateness**  | **Explanation**                                                                                                                                                                                                                                               |